j4mie/django-spurl/README.md

 #### autoescape

 By default, Spurl will escape its output in the same way as Django's template system.
 For example, an `&` character in a URL will be rendered as `&amp;`.
-You can override this behaviour by passing an `autoescape` argument, which must be either a boolean (if passed from a template variable) or a string (`"True"` or `"False"`).
+You can override this behaviour by passing an `autoescape` argument, which must be either a boolean (if passed from a template variable) or a string.
+The strings `"True"` or `"on"` (case-insensitive) will be converted to `True`, any other string will be converted to `False`.

 ## (Un)license